nicknlowe/cp3407-project-v2026-main/iteration_1.md

-# Actual iteration-1 board, (see chapters 3 and 4), add your start and end dates
+# Iteration-1 board, (see chapters 3 and 4), add your start and end dates

 Checklist:
 1. github entry timestamps
 2. User stories are correct: see p39

 * Assumed Velocity: ??
-* Number of developers: ??
+* Number of developers: 4
 * Total estimated amount of work: YY days

 User stories or tasks (see chapter 4):